EmpaEconversion/aurora-cycler-manager/README.md

 ```

 To _interact with servers on an existing set up_:
-- Interacting with servers (submitting jobs, harvesting data etc.) works with OpenSSH, servers must have OpenSSH installed and running
+- Interacting with servers (submitting jobs, harvesting data etc.) works with OpenSSH, servers must have OpenSSH installed and running.
-- Generate a public/private key pair on the user system with `ssh-keygen`
+- Generate a public/private key pair on the user system with `ssh-keygen`.
-- Copy your public key (usually in `%USERPROFILE%\.ssh\id_rsa.pub`) to the cycler server
+- Copy your public key (usually in `%USERPROFILE%\.ssh\id_rsa.pub`) to the cycler server.
-- Add it to the server's `authorized_keys` file (usually in `C:\Users\username\.ssh\authorized_keys`)
+- Add it to the server's `authorized_keys` file (usually in `C:\Users\username\.ssh\authorized_keys`).
-- Check the connection using `ssh user@host` from the user's terminal, confirm the connection to add the host to the user's `known_hosts` file, the Aurora app can now use the connection
+- Check the connection using `ssh user@host` from the user's terminal, confirm the connection to add the host to the user's `known_hosts` file, the Aurora app can now use the connection .
 - (optional) You can make changes to your user config, this is stored in your user folder e.g. /users/yourname/appdata/local/aurora_cycler_manager/
-  - "SSH private key path" can be changed, if your key is not in a standard location
+  - "SSH private key path" can be changed, if your key is not in a standard location.
-  - "Snapshots folder path" is where raw data downloaded from cyclers is stored, this can become very large
+  - "Snapshots folder path" is where raw data downloaded from cyclers is stored, this can become very large.

 To _create a new set up_:
 ```shell
 aurora-setup init --project-dir="path\to\your\setup"
 ```
-- This generates subfolders within the directory, a database, and a configuation file
+- This generates subfolders within the directory, a database, and a configuration file.
-- Fill in the configuration file with details about e.g. Neware and EC-Lab servers, examples are left in the default config
+- Fill in the configuration file with details about e.g. Neware and EC-Lab servers, examples are left in the default config.
-- In `Servers`, the `server_type` must be `neware` or `biologic`
+- In `Servers`, the `server_type` must be `neware` or `biologic` (or `neware_harvester`/`biologic_harvester` if you just want to grab data without control).
-- The `server_label` should be short and only letters and numbers, no special characters like `-_/\`
+- The `server_label` should be a short, unique key to represent a cycler server.
-- The `shell_type` is the default shell when SSH-ing into the machine, it must be `cmd` or `powershell`
+- The `shell_type` is the default shell when SSH-ing into the machine, it must be `cmd` or `powershell`.
-- To set up a `neware` server, follow the instructions from [`aurora-neware`](https://github.com/empaeconversion/aurora-neware)
+- To set up a `neware` server, follow the instructions from [`aurora-neware`](https://github.com/empaeconversion/aurora-neware).
-- To set up a `biologic` server, follow the instructions from [`aurora-biologic`](https://github.com/empaeconversion/aurora-biologic)
+- To set up a `biologic` server, follow the instructions from [`aurora-biologic`](https://github.com/empaeconversion/aurora-biologic).
-- If you change database columns in the shared configuration file, you can update the database with `aurora-setup update`, use the option `--force` if you want to permanetly delete columns and their data.
+- If you change database columns in the shared configuration file, you can update the database with `aurora-setup update`, use the option `--force` if you want to permanently delete columns and their data.
+- By default, a set up uses an sqlite3 database, a postgresql database can also be used by setting `Database type` = `postgresql`, supplying `Database host`, `Database name`, `Database user`, `Database password`, and running `aurora-setup update`.
+You must install and set up an empty postgresql database yourself.

 ## Updating